 High Fees: The fee is 1% a year of everything you invest, and 0.25% if you choose to sell your bond before maturity.
 These type of fees can eat into your account, particularly if you take on the lower-paying, safer loans.
 Fees are now scaled down, with £100,000+ attracting just a 0,25% charge.

 Variable valuations: Cost of bonds vary with market conditions, so if an underlying company starts to suffer, the value of the bond goes down as well.

 My Wisealpha strategy has changed in recent months; having bought bonds on the self-select market, I switched to the Robo product in order to become more hands-off.
 Unfortunately if you have a reasonably large portfolio this will result in fees.
 You will pay the selling fee plus any difference in the market price, which may have changed from when you bought.

 Don’t be seduced by high rates: High rates are there for a reason: the market regards these loans as higher risk.
 Although the loan security ranks ahead of equity holders, it will be behind preferred creditors such as suppliers.
 Failure could be costly and lead to wipeout.

 Read the documentation along with the company web-site: Accounts on the Wisealpha site are often abbreviated, so a better source would be the investor section of the website.

 Don’t forget to diversify: If using the self-select market, there should be sufficient diversification on a par with any other P2P platform.

-Wisealpha offers P2P investors a way of investing into a different asset class, and this is valuable for the diversification opportunity alone.
-However, it may take more work than others to appraise the loans, and for those coming into an auto-select product it may be cheaper to simply purchase a basket of bonds via a company such as Vanguard, which may not get you the same specific bonds but should generate a broadly similar performance at a much lower cost.
+Wisealpha offers P2P investors a way of investing into a different asset class.
+This may be valuable for the diversification opportunity alone.
+However, it may take more work than others to appraise the product.
+For those coming into an auto-select product it may be cheaper to simply purchase a basket of bonds via a company such as Vanguard.
+This will not get you the same specific bonds or concentrated exposure.
+Looking at past performance, it could generate a broadly similar performance at a much lower cost.